kashmir96/osoappliance/content/directory/appliance-repair-technicians/davies-heat-n-cool.md

 categories: ["New Zealand"]
 tags: ["Dunedin, Invercargill"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-new-appliances/davies-heat-n-cool.webp
+ image: /img/laundryappliance/245.webp
- alt: 'Logo for Davies Heat N Cool the New Zealand from Dunedin, Invercargill'
+ alt: 'NewZealand from daviesheatncool'
 ---

 # Davies Heat N Cool is an Appliance Repair Technician, New Appliances Company operating in Dunedin, Invercargill, New Zealand.